daily Broadcast

 I’ve got stories from here down my elbow of people who have taken this passage that literally and acted in those ways and seen the most dramatic breakthroughs, because it’s how the kingdom works.

 And then the second major command, that’s verses 14 to 16.
-Verse 17, you might underline the first word, “Never, never pay back evil for evil to anyone.”
+Verse 17, you might underline the first word, “Never.
+Never pay back evil for evil to anyone.”
 And I might add, even to the one we are married to.

 “Respect what is right in the sight of all men,” and this is one of the keys, especially in our marital relationships.
 The word, this translation is “respect.”
 The word is consider.
 Take into account.
 It’s sort of a stepping back and you might write this down, this has helped me.
 Everybody behaves in a way that makes sense to them.
-It’s kind of examining things and realizing: He just said this or he wounded me again or there was this action.

 And not excusing any of it, but it’s like stepping back and going, “I can see at least how maybe in view of her background or his background and the circumstance and the wounds they have, how this could have happened and how I received it.”